KoBeWi/Metroidvania-System/README.md

 - Scan all scenes for collectibles from the list.
 They can be easily located afterwards and their total count is displayed.
 - The collectibles can be also displayed on the world map, to get full overview.

+#### Godot Editor integration

+- Room borders are displayed directly in your scene.
+- If there is a connected adjacent room, its scene preview will be displayed at the borders.
+- You can click the previews to navigate to connected scenes.

 #### Customize

 - All map visual properties are stored in a custom resource - MapTheme, which can be swapped at any time (even at runtime).